-As the Royal BAM Group heads into 2021 a new three-year strategy has been developed: 'Building a sustainable tomorrow'.
-This will deliver increased profitability and continued de-risking by focusing on markets and projects where BAM has proven competitive strengths, creating a platform for future growth.
-BAM Nuttall, as a cornerstone of the Royal BAM Group, will play a significant part in this strategy.
+Royal BAM Group has been engaged in its new three-year strategy since February 2021: 'Building a sustainable tomorrow'.
+Over the period 2021 to 2023 the strategy will deliver increased profitability and continued de-risking by focusing on markets and projects where it has proven competitive strengths and creating a platform for future growth.
+BAM Nuttall, as a cornerstone of Royal BAM Group, is now part of the UK and Ireland Division playing a significant part in this strategy.